Utah Drunk Driving Accident Attorneys

 It is terrifying to think that at any moment a drunk driver could seriously alter the lives of other people on the road.
 That terrifying thought is a harsh reality since drunk drivers cause massive damage to property and people every single day.
 These damages can be minor fender benders or major accidents resulting in fatalities.
 No matter the seriousness of the accident, victims of drunk drivers deserve to be compensated for their injuries, damaged property, or loss of a loved one.

 Approximately 65% of single-car accidents are committed by someone who is driving drunk.
-When a drunk driver collides with a fence, home, or any piece of property owned by another person, the owner of the property can seek compensation for the damaged caused.
+When a drunk driver collides with a fence, home, or any piece of property owned by another person, the owner of the property can seek compensation for the damage caused.
 While it is not likely to receive extra damages for emotional suffering, property owners should, at least, have the property damage covered by the drunk driver.